Technology Entrepreneurship: Lab to Market

 The course will be delivered via edX and connect learners around the world.
 By the end of the course, participants will be able to:

-- A systematic approach to technology entrepreneurship
+- Develop a systematic approach to technology entrepreneurship

-- How to align business and operating model
+- Align business and operating models

-- How to position opportunities to secure funding
+- Position opportunities to secure funding

 Karim R. Lakhani is a Professor of Business Administration at the Harvard Business School and one of the Principal Investigators of the Laboratory for Innovation Science at Harvard (LISH).
 He specializes in the management of technological innovation in firms and communities.
 His research is on distributed innovation systems and the movement of innovative activity to the edges of organizations and into communities.
 He has extensively studied the emergence of open source software communities and their unique innovation and product development strategies.